 In November 2019, Audit Scotland advised us of correspondence that they had received as part of their arrangements to allow members of the public to raise issues of concern with individual public bodies.
 The correspondence highlighted a number of areas of concern in relation to financial management and governance weaknesses.
-The UHI Head of Internal Audit has led the investigation of the allegations.
+The UHI Chief Internal Auditor has led the investigation of the allegations.
 While not formally relying on the work of internal audit, we have liaised to ensure that we have not duplicated findings and recommendations.
+We considered the implications of his report, and will follow up the status of improvement actions as necessary in 2019/20.